Sonom: Career

-Sonom, along with Langyka, supported Senggesang's military campaigns.
+Sonom, along with Langyka, supported Skal bzang's military campaigns.
 They argued in favor of their actions in reports they sent to the Chinese government.
 At 19 sui Sonom became the leader of Greater Jichuan after Langkya's death.
 At the beginning of his rule, Atsang and Atsing assisted him.
 Ulrich Theobald, author of "The Second Jinchuan Campaign (1771 – 1776) Economic, Social and Political Aspects of an Important Qing Period Border War", wrote that Sonom "hesitated a long time before promising his support to Lesser Jinchuan during the second Jinchuan war."

 Death

 In January 1776 his forces were defeated in the Jinchuan wars of the Ten Great Campaigns.
 He and his family were presented to the Emperor of China.

 Circa June 13–14, 1776, Sonom and other rebel leaders were executed by lingchi.
+His skull was made into a kapala, his tibia was made into a kangling, both were preserved and kept in a royal Buddhist temple in Beijing.
 Of his family, some of the women were enslaved and given to lords of the Ölöd Mongol and Solun.
 Other women and the children were sentenced to life imprisonment (永遠監禁 (永远监禁, Yǒngyuǎn jiānjìn, Yung-yüan Chien-chin)).